AbelVincze/MPackerX-commandline/README.md

 This compression is optimized for 1 bit graphics data, and small data sizes <64K

-Unpacking mechanism
+MPacker9o unpacking mechanism

-Source data (compressed) is read by bytes in linear order forward -> 0, 1, 2, 3,... n-1, n.
+Source data (compressed) is read by bytes in linear incrementing order -> 0, 1, 2, 3,... n-1, n.
-Target data (decompressed) is also reproduced in linear order forward.
+Target data (decompressed) is also reproduced in linear incrementing order.
 The written data is composed of BLOCKs, that can be either STREAMs or REPEATs.
-STREAMs are series of uncompressed bytes copied from the Source data, and REPEATs are copies of the previously written data, optionally inverted (NEG).
+STREAMs are series of uncompressed bytes copied from the Source data (compressed), and REPEATs are copies of the previously written data (uncompressed), optionally inverted (NEG).

-3 types of informations are stored in the compressed data (source data):
+3 types of information are stored in the compressed data (source data):
 ```
 - setup data:     byte and bit informations how to handle compressed data.
 - data bytes:     original content to be copied.